robertritz/Building-LLM-Powered-Systems/README.md

 # Building LLM Powered Systems
 Welcome to the “Building LLM Powered Systems” course!
-This course is designed to provide hands-on experience in creating robust systems powered by Large Language Models (LLMs).
+This course is designed to provide hands-on experience in creating robust systems powered by Google's Gemini Large Language Model (LLM).
 Throughout this course, you will learn how to design, build, and deploy AI-driven systems that can process data, interact with humans, and perform complex tasks autonomously.

 This course is being delivered in person at American University of Mongolia for the Fall 2024 semester.